The video conference solution for SMBs in a class of its own

 Recognising that these tools are often used in conjunction with other software and hardware, the solution interoperates with a variety of major video conferencing products and services, including BlueJeans, Cisco, Polycom, and Huawei.

 A key feature of the video conferencing solution is its compatibility with Android.
 The solution uses Android 4.4 (KitKat) and therefore works with other video apps, such as Skype and Google Hangouts.
 In fact, the solution can connect directly to the Play Store so users can download any video app to use within the business.

 The Android operating system is becoming more business and enterprise orientated, with specific features, services, and security functionalities targeted for a business audience, and as such more manufacturers are optimising services for the platform.

-David Li, Grandstream CEO, says, “This innovative product eliminates many of the traditional barriers to video conferencing, such as lack of interoperability with third party products and apps, complexity of installation and operation, high cost of professional quality endpoints, etc.
+David Li, Grandstream CEO, says, “This innovative product eliminates many of the traditional barriers to video conferencing, such as lack of interoperability with third-party products and apps, the complexity of installation and operation, high cost of professional quality endpoints, etc.

 “The GVC3200 offers boardroom telepresence video quality with the ease of plug-and-play and at a fraction of current market prices.

 “In addition to broad interoperability with major third party video conferencing platforms, the GVC3200 provides native support for various popular Android video apps and the incredible capability of bridging calls made with these Android apps with SIP platforms to create a multi-party/hybrid-protocol conference.”

 SIP testing between GVC3200 and the Blue Jeans cloud platform has been completed and was successful, the company says.

 The solution incorporates advanced video support, with multi-stream H.264 High Profile 1080p full-HD video at 30fps, up to 9-way local video conferencing, advanced Sony Megapixel imaging sensor with top-notch picture quality, and support for three TV displays through three HDMI outputs.